FAQs

 The HCPC audits the professions it regulates and ensures its registrants are safe to practice.

-What is the difference between a Podiatrist and Chiropodist?
+What's the difference between a Podiatrist and a Chiropodist?

 The term "chiropodist" was officially changed to "podiatrist" in the United Kingdom in 1993.
 The change was made to align with the international standard terminology, as many other countries were already using the term "podiatrist" to refer to foot health professionals.
 The new title, podiatrist, better reflects the broader scope of practice and the modern approach to foot and ankle care.